 What about air purifiers with really strong UV lights?

 In direct response to COVID-19, new companies have popped up claiming to offer “incredibly strong UV light air purifiers”.
 Here’s one:

 This company claims that its UV light air purifier is specifically suited for killing viruses.
 They’re able to achieve a UV light intensity of 16.8mW/cm2 due to a ‘special coating’ inside the purifier.
 That’s almost 3 times the intensity of the ‘standard’ UV light air purifiers mentioned above.

 At 16.8mW/cm2, viruses would need to be exposed to the UV light for 4.46s to kill >99.9% of the virus.
 That’s a little better than ordinary UV light purifiers, but still not great.
 Air would still need to pass through this purifier 15 times before it killed >99.9% of COVID-19.

 Result: Even more powerful ‘COVID-19 ready’ UV light purifiers don’t give enough time to kill the coronavirus.

 What All UV light Air Purifiers Have in Common: a HEPA Filter

 At this point, let’s backtrack.
-There’s one thing all the UV light air purifiers above have in common: they all have a HEPA filter.
+There’s one thing most UV light air purifiers above have in common: a HEPA filter.
 The reason for this is simple.
 The UV lights in air purifiers aren’t powerful enough to kill all viruses in one pass.
 On the other hand, HEPA filters are great at capturing viruses.
 Data shows they can capture over 99.9% of viruses in a single pass.

 Maybe the UV light is to Kill Viruses Stuck in the HEPA Filter?